Superdrag: Reunion (2007–2010)

-Second reunion (2021–2023, 2024-present)
+Second reunion (2021–2023, 2024–present)

 In late 2021, the band began posting regularly on social media; among their posts included recent photos of the original lineup of Davis, Fisher, Pappas, and Coffey.
 The band performed at the Second Bell Festival in Knoxville on September 30, 2022.
 In March 2023, they were featured in an episode of the Youtube documentary series "WUTK:40 Years of the Rock."
 In January 2022, the band confirmed that they are working on new music and that November entered the studio with Raskulinecz.
 Despite posting photos on social media of multiple recording sessions throughout the Winter and Spring at Rock Falcon in Nashville with Raskulinecz, and of demo sessions in Knoxville involving Davis, Coffey and Fisher, on May 30, 2023 Davis posted on the Lees Of Memory Instagram profile that the planned album, tentatively titled "JINX," would instead be a solo album, and confirmed in a comment that there would be no new Superdrag album.
+However, in a March 2026 interview with Darren Paltrowitz, Davis confirmed that around 10 new songs had already been written for a forthcoming Superdrag album.

-In late 2023, the band resumed posts on social media, changing their biography from "1993-2023" to "Est. 1993", but did not directly announce a resumption of activities until April 2024, when they announced their first Chicago show since 2009.
+In late 2023, the band resumed posts on social media, changing their biography from "1993–2023" to "Est. 1993", but did not directly announce a resumption of activities until April 2024, when they announced their first Chicago show since 2009.